New Student FAQ - Everything you need to know!

 Where can I find resources to help me study and learn at University level?

+Our Academic skills advisers help students get used to the different ways you may be expected to study, think and write at University.
 Whatever your year, programme of study and previous experience we provide guidance to help you develop the skills you need to tackle a range of academic assignments.
 Visit Academic Skills on My Napier.